rust-lang/rfcs/active/0000-allocator.md

     /// The default standard library implementation of a high-level allocator.
     ///
-    /// * Instances of `Alloc` are able to allocate GC managed data.
+    /// * Instances of `Alloc` are able to allocate GC-managed data.
     ///
     /// * For data not involving the GC, the `Alloc<R>` provides
     ///   header-free allocation and a "1:1" call correspondence with